PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

        ```

         1. Make sure that steady-state government spending is nonnegative $\bar{G}\geq 0$.
 If steady-state government spending is negative, that means the government is getting resources to supply the debt from outside the economy each period to stabilize the debt-to-GDP ratio. $\bar{G}<0$ is a good indicator of unsustainable policies.
-	      1. Make sure that the resource constraint (goods market clearing) {eq}`EqStnrzMarkClrGoods` is satisfied.
+	      1. Make sure that the resource constraint (goods market clearing) {eq}`EqStnrzMarkClrGoods_M` is satisfied.
 It is redundant, but this is a good check as to whether everything worked correctly.
 	      2. Make sure that the government budget constraint {eq}`EqStnrzGovBC` binds.
 	      3. Make sure that all the $2JS$ household Euler equations are solved to a satisfactory tolerance.